jseihee/Virtual_Cafe/README.md

 * Java Runtime Environment (JRE)

 #### Instructions
-* Run the Customer class main method to start the virtual café:
+* Run the Customer class main method to start the virtual café

 #### Additional Notes
 * This project uses a client-server architecture, with the Customer class serving as the server and the Barista class as the client.